 Hypothesis is pleased to announce a major award from the Alfred P. Sloan Foundation to advance “Open, Digital Annotation for Scholarly Communication.”
 The award will support work with our partners, the American Geophysical Union (AGU), which is international in scope; eLife Sciences, an open access journal jointly funded by the Max Plank Society, the Howard Hughes Medical Institute, and the Wellcome Trust; and the arXiv pre-print repository for physical sciences at the Cornell University Library.

-Hypothes.is is a 501(c) not-for-profit working to develop an open source solution supporting annotation of web documents, building on top of the Open Knowledge Foundation’s Annotator project, and contributing to and utilizing the Open Annotation standard.
+Hypothesis is a mission-driven organization working to develop an open-source solution supporting annotation of web documents, building on top of the Open Knowledge Foundation’s Annotator project, and contributing to and utilizing the Open Annotation standard.

 The Alfred P. Sloan Foundation award is for $638,000, and will support a year-long engagement commencing on April 1, 2014.
 In addition, the funding underpins the 2014 I Annotate conference, a co-located W3C annotation workshop, and a project-focused meeting in Washington D.C. to canvas the options for involving annotation in peer review workflows.

 Our goal in this grant is to accelerate the availability of open, digital annotation within scholarly communication.
 Annotation is an important key to enriching the debate and discussion needed for research and education because it facilitates deeper engagement with articles and ideas.
 We believe that it is important to execute this work now as part of the overall development of open digital annotation for the Web.
 Done today, the work is affordable and likely to succeed; if we wait and retrofit annotation into scholarly publishing after Web annotation has matured, the effort will be substantially more expensive, and more likely to fail.